Skip to content

 Terminal window

-BB_USERNAME=myuser BB_API_TOKEN=ATBB_token bb pr list
+BB_USERNAME=myuser BB_API_TOKEN=ATBB_token bb auth login && bb pr list -w workspace -r repo

 Pass environment variables to containers: